KatelynKWong/Food.com-Recipe-Analysis/README.md

     Again, similar to the hypothesis test using `total_fat`, conducting a hypothesis test under these two hypotheses will directly allow me to answer the question of whether fattier foods are more highly rated on average.
 I am merely using another similar category to answer the same question.

 Simulation:
-- I used permutation testing, the **difference in group means between fattier foods and less fattier foods** test statistic, and the same significance level of 0.05 as the previous hypothesis test with `total_fat`.
+- I used permutation testing, the **difference in group medians between fattier foods and less fattier foods** test statistic, and the same significance level of 0.05 as the previous hypothesis test with `total_fat`.
+- My observed statistic was 0.182

 Results and conclusion:
 - I calculated a p-value of 0.02, which still led me to reject the null hypothesis because my p-value is less than the significance level of 0.05.
 Ultimately, I concluded that there is still significant statistical evidence that the average rating for fattier foods is higher than the average rating for less fatty foods even when using `saturated_fat`.